The BFF Digital Libraries

 The chart below depicts Isaiah 53 as the focal point of the whole Book of Isaiah.
 The 27 chapters are equally divided into three sections of nine chapters, each ending with a marker verse depicting the lostness of mankind.

-Do note how, quite accidentally, the first 39 chapters parallels the number of Old Testament books, while the second half of Isaiah numbers 27, just like the number of New Testament books.
-In total?
-66 chapters of Isaiah match the English breakdown of the Bible with 66 books, 39 and 27!
+The first 39 chapters parallel the number of Old Testament books, while the second half of Isaiah numbers 27, just like the number of New Testament books.
+The coincidental 66 chapters of Isaiah match the English breakdown of the Bible with its 66 books, 39 and 27!

 The Isaiah Centerfold